 There are a couple of further problems.
 One is that even at this concentration, the acid only kills the part of the weed it comes into contact with.
 The roots will survive and grow into a new weed.
 A second is that the acid will kill your tomato plants just as effectively as anything else.
 A third issue is that horticultural vinegar is a strong corrosive, and you'll need to follow strict guidelines to use it safely.
 In the end, it's no more effective than pulling or hoeing weeds the traditional way, so you'll need to decide whether messing with a strong acid is preferable to the wear and tear on your back.

 One of the more common troubles afflicting home tomato growers is blossom-end rot.
 It's exactly what the name suggests: The blossom end of your tomatoes will begin to rot and turn black, eventually ruining the entire fruit.

 The rot is caused by a calcium deficiency, either because the soil's calcium has been depleted or because you haven't been watering the plants consistently (when the soil is dry, the plants can't absorb calcium from it).
 If you've been watering your plants consistently, and you're seeing signs of blossom-end rot, vinegar can play a role in rescuing your tomatoes.

 Save up your eggshells at a rate of roughly one eggshell per tomato plant and grind them to a powder in a spice grinder or blender.
 Dissolve the eggshells overnight in vinegar, then add the calcium-rich solution to your water the next day when you water the plants.
-According to Texas A&M's AgriLife Extension, the vinegar will help speed the tomatoes' uptake of calcium from the eggshells.
+The vinegar will help speed the tomatoes' uptake of calcium from the eggshells.